kmartyn30/MechaCar_Statistical_Analysis/README.md

 Summary
 ![image](https://user-images.githubusercontent.com/107796290/200188693-061ce89d-146e-4944-8604-759b101eb1b1.png)

   As you can see within the total summary the 1 manufacturing lot mean was 1500 and meadian was the same 1500.
+In this situation the mean and median are the same value, so there is minimal impact to downstream analysis reflecting no skew.
 The summary mean was in a close range. while the median was exactly on target.
 The variance for lot 1 was 0.9795918 which was dynamically in a different level from the summary.
 The standard deviation was 0.9897433 again lowed than the trending summary.
 Manufacturing lot 2 mean consisted of 1,500.20 similarly to the summary and lot 1.
 Lot 2 mean was exactly the same as lot 1 1,500.0 however the varience was 7.4693878 slightly highter than manufacture lot 1 and low than the summary.
 The standard deviation was 2.7330181 which reflected highter level than lot 1 however lower than the summary.
  Lastly.
 Manufacturing lot 3 mean was 1,496.14 close to that of the summary and lot 1 and 2.
-The median was 1,498.50 similarly the same.
+The median was 1,498.50 similarly the same of 1500.0 however this may implicate skewed data distribution.
 The varience was 170.2861224which was very high comparable to the two manufacturing datasets and the summary.

 Lot SUMMARY
 ![image](https://user-images.githubusercontent.com/107796290/200187982-2b70c671-1bc2-4b16-812f-a8273c0841fe.png)

  The MechaCar suspension coils imposed that the varience must not out perform the 100 pounds per square inch for the suspension coils.
-The prevailing manufacturing data             this designs specification baed on the three manufacturing lots.
+The prevailing manufacturing data suggests that this designs specification based on the three manufacturing lots.

 This was determined by ________